ntua-el18860/Analysis-and-Design-of-Information-Systems/README.md

 - **Optimized read & write performance** for Spark
 - **Columnar storage for efficient querying**
 - **Compression benefits** for large-scale data

-The data is generated using :
+-The data is generated using :
 ```bash
 python3 data.py
 ```